hlavacs/ViennaEntityComponentSystem/README.md

 Possible values are VECS_LAYOUT_COLUMN or VECS_LAYOUT_ROW, the default is VECS_LAYOUT_COLUMN.

-### You are a User of a Game Engine that is based on VECS
+### Option 2 - Being User of a Game Engine that is based on VECS

 If you are a user of a given game engine using VECS, you can edit the file *VECSCompUser.h* for defining user based components and entity types.
 Like with system related types, there are lists holding user related types: